fendit/MultipleLinearRegressionTableWithStargazer/README.md

 #### Introduction

-In this repository, I present a method to generate multiple linear regressions with a Latex regression table with [stargazer](https://cran.r-project.org/web/packages/stargazer/stargazer.pdf) (R package).
+In this Github repository, I present a method to combine results of multiple linear regressions in a Latex regression table with [stargazer](https://cran.r-project.org/web/packages/stargazer/stargazer.pdf) (R package).
 The aim is to simplify regressions generation processes with user-defined set of Independent Variables (IVs) for each regression model and show all results in a regression table with stargazer.
 This is very helpful when adding new IVs in current equation gradually.

 #### Example
 Here [npk](https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/npk.html) (R Datasets) is used for illustration.
 Three regresssions are generated using ```lm()```, with ```yield``` as dependent variable, as well as ```block``` and ```N``` as independent variables.